Vil du læse artiklen på dansk? Find den her

 The Fehmarnbelt tunnel is among the largest workplaces in Denmark, employing approximately 2,800 people.

-Niclas Rasmussen, consultant at the trade union, HK Privat Sjælland, has been working by the construction site for the past few years.
-However, he does not construct the large tunnel elements.
-One of his key tasks is to ensure good working conditions for the employees at the construction site.
+Niclas Rasmussen, a consultant at the trade union HK Privat Sjælland, has also been working at the construction site for the past few years.
+However, he is not involved in constructing the large tunnel elements.
+One of his key tasks is to ensure good working conditions for the staff at the construction site.

 Niclas Rasmussen at the site.